How To Tell If A Watch Is Real — The Definitive Guide To Luxury Watch Authentication

 These are all questions that you might ask yourself if you are in the market for a pre-owned luxury watch.
 And rightly so!
-Whether you are a seasoned veteran watch collector, or looking to buy your first luxury watch, you should always make sure the watch you are buying is not a replica.
+Whether you are a seasoned veteran watch collector or looking to buy your first luxury watch, you should always make sure the watch you are buying is not a replica.
 Watch authentication is a key step when making any significant watch purchase online or even from a physical retailer.
 But what is the best way to do so?
-Well, there are a number of ways, and with sufficient knowledge and a deep understanding of watchmaking you can get close to being able to tell the difference between a fake and a real Rolex watch, a real Breitling watch, a real Omega watch, a real Grand Seiko watch, or genuine examples of any other popular watch brand out there.
+Well, there are a number of ways, and with sufficient knowledge and a deep understanding of watchmaking, you can get close to being able to tell the difference between a fake and a real Rolex watch, a real Breitling watch, a real Omega watch, a real Grand Seiko watch, or genuine examples of any other popular watch brand out there.

 However, one thing is spotting a cheap fake, but confirming with 100% certainty that a watch is authentic and correct is far more complex.
-However, in today’s market, the unfortunate reality is that not only are there fake watches out there.
+However, in today’s market, the unfortunate reality is that not only there are fake watches out there.
 But some of the most convincing fakes and counterfeits ever made are being produced today.
 And whereas cheap fakes have superficial signs that identify them as such, some of the more expensive counterfeit copies of well-known luxury watch brands are not so easy to spot.
 This is a key reason why it is always best to leave watch authentication to professionals — watchmakers with decades of experience, and who have seen hundreds, if not thousands, of real watches.

 Working with a team of highly skilled, experienced watchmakers is without a doubt the only certain way to authenticate luxury watches (other than relying on the brands themselves).
-This is something that we pride ourselves with here at Relleb.
+This is something that we pride ourselves on here at Relleb.
 We give all customers the peace of mind that any watch they purchase, which has been submitted to our stringent authentication service, is indeed authentic.
 We have assembled a team of watchmakers that enable us to do so.
 In addition to that, we decided to lift the veil on some of the previously highlighted questions, to help you arm yourself with the knowledge to avoid buying a fake, counterfeit, or incorrect watch (also known as a Franken-watch, something which will be explained later on).
-In this ultimate watch authentication guide, we will answer some of those questions and share with you this knowledge that our watchmakers have gathered over decades of experience.
+In this ultimate watch authentication guide, we will answer some of those questions and share with you the knowledge that our watchmakers have gathered over decades of experience.

 Do keep in mind, each watch brand is different, so though this resource will help guide you to make the best decisions possible when it comes to buying real luxury watches and avoiding fakes, it does not replace the actual work of a trained watchmaker.
-This is why ultimately; we recommend for you to rely on our professional watch authentication service to ensure that any watch purchased is authentic.
-That said, we also want to educate and share our insights with you.
+This is why ultimately; we recommend that you rely on our professional watch authentication service to ensure that any watch purchased is authentic.
+That said, we also want to educate you and share our insights with you.

 The Importance Of Watch Authentication